christwt/OperatingSystems/PA2/README.md

 ##Using Linux Kernel Module Programming to Code a Character Device Driver

 ###Submission Contents.
+#### hello_modules folder
+a.
+PA2_helloModule.c

+    introductory character device to learn how to create, install and uninstall an LKM

+b.
+Makefile

+    simple Makefile to compile PA2_helloModule.c to module object

+#### Modules folder
 a. simple_char_driver.c

     LKM simple character device driver implementation